-Total cost: $7,200
+Total cost for 2: $7,200

-Cost per day: $129
+Cost per day for 2: $129

 Buenos Aires was just one of the cities we visited during the ten months we spent in Latin America in 2019.
-To learn about some of the other places we visited be sure to check out Our Top 10 Latin American Highlights: 2019.
+To learn about some of the other places we visited check out “Our Top 10 Latin American Travel Experiences.”